Overcoming Self-Consciousness

 Online therapy can help you foster self-love

-What does it mean to be self-consciousness?
+What does it mean to have self-conscious thoughts?

 Learning how to practice self-acceptance may help you overcome self-consciousness.
 Self-consciousness is defined as "awareness of oneself."
 It is often the result of insecurity regarding abilities, appearance, personality, or other aspects of oneself that accompany the fear of being perceived negatively by others.
 Self-consciousness is a normal state of being that many people experience occasionally.
 However, when it becomes heightened, it may impact your confidence, keep you from striving for your goals, and affect your mental health.